ejetaxeblevich/XMLParser/README.md

        Takes table keys from PARSER.KEYS_SearchingGradient if nil. */

     /* Experimental script branch.
-Allows you to control the triggers of other cards */
+Allows you to control the triggers of other maps */

     Class TRIGGER
     {